watem-sedem/watem-sedem/docs/input.rst

 DTM filename
 ************

 Filename of the raster with a digital terrain model (DTM).
-This raster contains at least for every pixel inside the model domain or catchment an elvation value in meters.
+This raster contains at least for every pixel inside the model domain or catchment an elevation value in meters.
 The idirisi raster must be formatted as float32.

 .. note::
 	CN-WS does not take nodata values (e.g. -9999) into account.
 When a nodata value in the dtm raster is encountered, it is considered as an elevation.
 Consequently, slopes are calculated wrong.
-Thus, the user must take care all pixels in the model domain have an elevation value, but at least two pixels outside the model domain have correct elevation data.
+Thus, the user must ensure all pixels in the model domain have an elevation value, and that at least two pixels outside the model domain have a valid elevation value.

 .. _prcmap: